 American Theatre Architecture Archive

-Our collections are composed of photographs, negatives, slides, postcards, artists’ renderings, scrapbooks, books, periodicals, business records, blueprints and architectural drawings, supplier and trade catalogs, architectural artifacts, theatre furnishings, ushers’ uniforms, and numerous other items relating to theatre buildings and their cultural and social history.
+Composed of photographs, negatives, slides, postcards, artists’ renderings, scrapbooks, books, periodicals, business records, blueprints and architectural drawings, supplier and trade catalogs, architectural artifacts, theatre furnishings, ushers’ uniforms, and numerous other items our collections relating to theatre buildings and their cultural and social history.

 THS is actively digitizing its collections for wider public access and they can be searched online.
+To date, over 31,000 text records and 1,800 images have been brought online.
 To search our online catalog, click here.
-If your search returns less than you’d hope, please contact us — the catalog is a work in-progress.
+If your search returns less than you’d hope, please contact us for further research — the catalog is a work in-progress.

 Fees are charged for reproduction and usage of findings from our collections including images, original artwork and the like.
 These fees support ongoing preservation and collection management.